Custom Renderers

 }

 Organizes child nodes within their parent after child elements are rendered.
-The remove method handles the removal of nodes, so this method is primarily about re-ordering existing nodes in the tree.
+The remove method handles node removal, so this method is primarily about re-ordering existing nodes in the tree.

 arrange({node, children}) {